Miróbriga: Iron Age

+Roman period

 By about the second half of the 1st century Roman occupation began, expanding the site and occupying an area of 28,000 m2.
 At this time the thermal baths and paved road along the southeast were constructed, reflecting the Flavian economic prosperity.
 Around the first half of the 2nd century, the construction of the Oriental baths and hippodrome was begun, followed by the second phase of construction in the second half of the 2nd century and 3rd century.

 Around the second half of the 2nd century, there were signs of abandon, that may reflect the period of political crisis caused by barbarian invasions during this period.
 By the end of the 4th century, there is a marked reduction in the population, although a level of continuity persisted on the site: primarily around the small Chapel of São Brás.

-The ruins were rediscovered and referenced by André de Resende in the 16th century, but they were never fully studied until the 18th century.

-On 1 June 1992, the Instituto Português do Património Arquitectónico (IPPAR) (forerunner of Institute for the Management of Architectural and Archaeological Heritage took over the management of the site, by Decree-Law No.106F/92.
-This was followed in 1996-1997 by the acquisition of the lands that surrounded the site, as part of the ZEP-Zona de Protecção Especial (Special Protection Zone) designation.
-On 1 February 1999, a dispatch (No.180/99) from the Ministries of Equipment, Planning and Territory Administration, Ministry of the Environment and the Ministry of Culture, recognized the importance of safeguarding the Roman ruins, and authorized the construction of an Interpretative Centre.
-The project began in 2000, in a project designed by architect Paula Santos, that included a 700 m2 space.

 Architecture

 Castelo Velho hill (245 metres) dominates the site that is one kilometre north-west from the urban centre of modern Santiago do Cacém, which overlooks the northern plain of Chãos Salgados.
 Miróbriga is situated in a privileged location, on the ancient roadways of the region with access to the coast.
 Within close proximity is the Windmill of Cumeadas.